revoconner/metahuman_rig_transfer/README.md

 10. You are now done, play with your new rigged head.

 ## Optional
-If the joints are too big for you to see how they are aligned, you can select DHI:spin_04 from the outliner, and then run the select_children_joint.py script to select all joints in the heirarchy.
+If the joints are too big for you to see how they are aligned, you can select DHI:spin_04 from the outliner, and then run the **select joint children.py** script to select all joints in the heirarchy.
 You can now go to the channel box and change the bone's radius to something like 0.2 instead of the original 1.

+# License
+Not for commercial use, even if modified.
+Attribution not needed but is appreciated.